mui/material-ui/docs/src/pages/demos/dialogs/dialogs.md

 ## Optional sizes

-You can set a dialog maximum width by using the `maxWidth` enumerable in combination with the `fullWidth` boolean.
+You can set a dialog maximum width by using the `maxWidth` enumerable in combination with the `fullScreen` boolean.
-When the `fullWidth` property is true, the dialog will adapt based on the `maxWidth` value.
+When the `fullScreen` property is true, the dialog will adapt based on the `maxWidth` value.

 {{"demo": "pages/demos/dialogs/MaxWidthDialog.js"}}